TIBCOSoftware/snappydata/docs/quickstart/performance_apache_spark.md

 <a id="start_benchmark"></a>
-# SnappyData Performance: 16x-20x faster than Apache Spark
+# TIBCO ComputeDB Performance: 16x-20x faster than Apache Spark
-In this section, you are walked through a simple benchmark to compare SnappyData's performance to Spark 2.1.1.</br>
+In this section, you are walked through a simple benchmark to compare TIBCO ComputeDB's performance to Spark 2.1.1.</br>
-Millions of rows are loaded into a cached Spark DataFrame, some analytic queries measuring its performance are run, and then, the same using SnappyData's column table is repeated.
+Millions of rows are loaded into a cached Spark DataFrame, some analytic queries measuring its performance are run, and then, the same using TIBCO ComputeDB's column table is repeated.

-A simple analytic query that scans a 100 million-row column table shows SnappyData outperforming Apache Spark by 16-20X when both products have all the data in memory.
+A simple analytic query that scans a 100 million-row column table shows TIBCO ComputeDB outperforming Apache Spark by 16-20X when both products have all the data in memory.

 !!!
 Note
 	It is recommended that you should have at least 4GB of RAM reserved for this test.